pabloso18/spring-boot-projects/SpringBootEmailTemplate/README.md

 	"mailTo": "mailTo@gmail.com",
 	"subject": "subject title",
 	"props": {
 			"name" : "Jose",
 			"location" : "Costa Rica",
 			"sign" : "pabloso18"
 		}
 }
 ```

-You will receive an 200 OK Response
+You will receive an 200 OK Response.

 ### Other information

 If you want to try with your personal Gmail account you need to do some steps:
-1. Login to the gmail account you are sending mail from
+1. Login to the gmail account you are sending mail from.
-2. Go to Manage your Google Account -> Security -> Less secure app access -> Turn on access (not recommended)
+2. Go to Manage your Google Account -> Security -> Less secure app access -> Turn on access (not recommended).
-3. Turn "Allow less secure apps: OFF" to "Allow less secure apps: ON"
+3. Turn "Allow less secure apps: OFF" to "Allow less secure apps: ON".
 4. Then, after you test the project I recommend to set OFF again this property on your Google account.

+Thank you.